-- Equivalent to graduation from an accredited four-year college or university with major coursework in civil or transportation engineering; transportation or urban planning; landscape architecture or urban forestry; construction management; public administration or policy; or a related field. - Five (5) years of increasingly responsible and varied professional experience in the technical area of transportation. - Two (2) years of management and/or supervisory experience, ideally supervising professional or subprofessional personnel in the transportation technical area.
+- Equivalent to graduation from an accredited four-year college or university with major coursework in transportation or urban planning; civil, traffic, or transportation engineering; or a related field. - Five (5) years of increasingly responsible and varied professional experience in the technical area of transportation and two (2) years of management and/or supervisory experience, ideally supervising professional or sub-professional personnel in the transportation technical area. - A master's degree in transportation, urban planning, or a directly related field may substitute for one (1) year of the required experience.